27 Jul 2021

 Organization: Basel, Rotterdam and Stockholm Conventions

-2021 marks the 20 years anniversary of the Stockholm Convention, the global treaty protecting human health and the environment from persistent organic pollutants (POPs).
-Join us to commemorate the adoption of the Convention and celebrate its contribution to the achievement of the Agenda 2030.
+2021 marks the 20 year anniversary of the Stockholm Convention, the global treaty protecting human health and the environment from persistent organic pollutants (POPs).
+This side event to the online segment of the 2021 Meeting of the Conference of the Parties to the Basel, Rotterdam and Stockholm Conventions is part of a series of events to commemorate the adoption of the Convention and celebrate its contribution to the achievement of the Agenda 2030.

-The Stockholm Convention on Persistent Organic Pollutants was adopted at a Conference of Plenipotentiaries on 22 May 2001 in Stockholm, Sweden.
+The Stockholm Convention on Persistent Organic Pollutants (POPs) was adopted at a Conference of Plenipotentiaries on 22 May 2001 in Stockholm, Sweden.
+This is the achievement of a process which one of the first steps was a decision adopted at the UNEP governing council, back in 1995.
 The Convention entered into force on 17 May 2004, ninety days after the submission of the fiftieth instrument of ratification, acceptance, approval or accession in respect of the Convention.
-As of 20 October,2020 there are 184 Parties to the Convention.
+As of 20 October 2020, there are 184 Parties to the Convention.

 The Stockholm Convention protects human health and the environment from persistent organic pollutants through a range of measures aimed at reducing and ultimately eliminating their releases.
 Initially addressing 12 POPs, today it covers 30 POPS.